OS-Simulator-Mystery-Game/senior-design-wiki/docs/websites/websites-and-stylesheets.md

 > Elements from this point on only affect certain element types.

+- `min_size` : Determines the absolute minimum size for the page's content.
+Past this point, elements stop trying to scale and the page starts scrolling.
+Specified by 2 non-negative integers followed by "px", with no spaces. (ex. `size=100px100px`)
+	- Used on: Page Content
 - `alignment`: Determines how elements are laid out in a container element.
 Set to `begin`, `center`, or `end`.
 	- Used on: Page Content, Content Boxes
 - `direction`: Determines how elements are laid out in a container element.
 Set to `horizontal` or `vertical`.